Orange Hall (formerly Sheraton University Hotel and Conference Center) Special Collections Research Center

 On July 1, 2000, the University became owner of the Sheraton Syracuse University Hotel and Conference Center.
 A limited liability company, Syracuse University Hotel & Conference Center, LLC, was established to operate the hotel.

-The Hotel rests on a 1.75 acre site and consists of a nine-story hotel, conference center, and attached parking garage.
-The first floor contains a lobby, lounges, dining areas, shops, and an enclosed pool.
-The conference center is on the second floor of the building, with guest rooms located above.
-The Center also contains a 70-seat amphitheater.
+The Hotel consisted of a nine-story hotel, conference center, and attached parking garage.
+The first floor contained a lobby, lounges, dining areas, shops, and an enclosed pool.
+The conference center was on the second floor of the building, with guest rooms located above.
+The Center also contained a 70-seat amphitheater.

-The University Hotel and Conference Center covers 169,050 square feet and features 231 guest rooms and suites, and 13,000 square feet of conference space.
+The University Hotel and Conference Center covered 169,050 square feet and featured 231 guest rooms and suites, and 13,000 square feet of conference space.
 The adjoining 83,620-square foot garage has 301 parking spaces.

 In 2011, the Hotel underwent extensive renovations to guest rooms, the fitness center, club lounge, front desk and restaurants at a cost of approximately $3.5 million.